-is the maximum number of proxies which can exist at any given moment on this particular node.
-A proxy is a substitute task control block which represent a task residing on a remote node when that task blocks on a remote object.
-Proxies are used in situations in which delayed interaction is required with a remote node.
-When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MP_MAXIMUM_PROXIES.
-If not defined by the application, then the CONFIGURE_MP_MAXIMUM_PROXIES macro defaults to the value 32.
+is the maximum number of global objects which can exist at any given moment in the entire system.
+If this parameter is not the same on all nodes in the system, then a fatal error is generated to inform the user that the system is inconsistent.
+When using the confdefs.h mechanism for configuring an RTEMS application, the value for this field corresponds to the setting of the macro CONFIGURE_MP MAXIMUM_GLOBAL_OBJECTS.
+If not defined by the application, then the CONFIGURE_MP_MAXIMUM_GLOBAL_OBJECTS macro defaults to the value 32.